ivabu/ARC/README.md

+# The following was my assignment for Programming and Tools for Artificial Intelligence module at NUIG (19 Dec 2020):

+The task was to hand-code 3 solutions to training json examples.
+My criteria for choosing 3 tasks was the simplicity of solution.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.